Monday, June 8th, 2026

 These were the reactions on the night My Father’s Shadow won 5 out of its 7 AMVCA nominations at the recently held ceremony.

-My Father’s Shadow will now return to Nigerian cinemas for a limited run on June 5 (still distributed by FilmOne Entertainment) after renewed conversations around the film led to calls for a wider release in Nigeria since its initial release in 16 states in September 2025.
+My Father’s Shadow will now return to Nigerian cinemas for a limited run on June 5 (still distributed by FilmOne Entertainment) after renewed conversations around the film led to calls for a wider release in Nigeria since its initial release in 16 states in September 2025 when it grossed 25,780,750 naira (4,206 admissions) at the box office.

-Set to be released ahead of this year’s Democracy Day, the re-release campaign will also include archival materials, behind-the-scenes content, cultural events and merchandise tied to the film.
+Set to be re-released ahead of this year’s Democracy Day, the re-release campaign will also include archival materials, behind-the-scenes content, cultural events and merchandise tied to the film.

 (Click to Follow the What Kept Me Up channel on WhatsApp)